mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 The delve debugger can be launched in **headless** mode or in **interactive** mode.

+**Interactive mode** means that interacting with the debugger is done directly from the terminal used to lauch the debug session.
-**Headless mode** means that a **debugger client** is used to interact with the debugger, as opposed to terminal based commands.
+**Headless mode** means that a seperate **debugger client** is used to interact with the debugger

 VS Code can be used as a debugger client when the [Go for VS Code extension](https://marketplace.visualstudio.com/items?itemName=golang.go) is installed.

 The delve debugger can also function as a terminal based debugger client to an existing debugging session.
 This is achieved by using the **delve connect** command to connect to the debugging session running in headless mode in another terminal.
-It could be on the same machine or a remote machine, as long as the ports are accessible.
+It could be on the same machine or a remote machine, as long as the ports are accessible and there is an awareness of the security implications of exposing the debugger api port.

+### Interactive Mode

 To start an **interactive** terminal based debug session, type the following: